-By understanding journey maps, how audiences make decisions and storytelling, we’ve synthesized three models to create a universal framework for the healthcare and pharma industries to influence their audiences’ decisions in a natural, positive manner..
+By understanding journey maps, how audiences make decisions, and storytelling, we’ve synthesized three models to create a universal framework for the healthcare and pharma industries that will influence their audiences’ decisions in a natural, positive manner.

 JOURNEYS, IN GENERAL

 A customer’s journey is a culmination of all the experiences that they’ll have when they interact with your organization.
-Thanks to a proliferating digital ecosystem paired with an offline experience, as well, these touchpoints are quickly multiplying - today, your audience has a wealth of options to interact with your organization, well beyond your marketing efforts and campaigns.
+Thanks to a proliferating digital ecosystem paired with an offline experience, these touchpoints are quickly multiplying.
+Today, your audience is presented with numerous ways to interact with your organization, well beyond your marketing efforts and campaigns.

 User experience design

 To focus specifically on a patient’s experience, we have created a fundamental, universal patient journey.

 For patients, their journey usually begins as what’s considered a “typical” day, up until an incident leads to a diagnosis and then a treatment plan.
 All this usually ends in some kind of change to the patient’s life and then they begin a new, “reformed” life.
 This path can usually be designated to any type of condition or incident, whether it be a sore throat, Alzheimer’s disease or a sprained ankle.

 Marketers can leverage this model and ask questions like: What are the decision points along this experience?
 What are the emotions that the patient is feeling?
 What energy is being spent in time and effort?
 What are patients feeling and what are the barriers that they have to overcome?